komuw/otero/Readme.md

 (localhost:9090/graph)[http://127.0.0.1:9090/graph]
 ![metrics](confs/imgs/metrics.png)

-We also added integration of tracing and logs for both logrus and zerolog;
+We also added integration of tracing and logs for both logrus, zerolog & slog;
 ```sh
 {
     "level":"info",